babynus/projeqtor/branches/V7.1/projeqtor/docs/user/ReviewLogs.rst

 .. rubric:: Attendees assignment

 * Attendees can be defined on a periodic meeting.
+* Allocation of the entire project team to a periodic meeting (as existing for a simple meeting) is possible.
 * They will be copied on the elementary meetings.
 * The periodic meetings will not be planned, only elementary meetings will be.
 * So left work will always be set to zero on periodic meetings.